 - The turkey breast cooks evenly thanks to the circulation of hot air.

-- Air Frying frees up valuable oven space during holiday cooking.
+- Air Frying frees up precious oven space during holiday cooking.

 - The skin gets golden brown and is totally delicious!

-- Clean up is easy since the basket of the air fryer can go into the dishwasher.
+- Clean-up is easy since the air fryer basket can go into the dishwasher.

-You can use any kind of air fryer to make this recipe.
-I use a Power XL Air Fryer, and it has performed beautifully for over a year.
+Air Fryer – You can use any air fryer to make this recipe.
+I use a Power XL Air Fryer, which has performed beautifully for over a year.

-Montreal Seasoning – you can make your own using my homemade recipe.
+Ingredients – Boneless Turkey Breasts, Olive Oil, Kosher Salt, Black Pepper, and Montreal Seasoning (you can make your own using my homemade recipe.)

 Pro Tip: make sure to use KOSHER SALT for the best flavor.
-Table or iodized with give an overly seasoned salty taste.
+Iodized salt (table salt) will give an overly seasoned salty taste.

-How To Prep And Cook The Turkey Breast
+How To Prep And Cook Air Fyer Roasted Turkey Breast

 Most boneless turkey breasts come wrapped in elastic netting.
 You can certainly cook the breast in the netting, but I prefer to remove it.

-Gently, cut the netting from the turkey breasts and lay the meat on a cutting board.
-Lightly drizzle with olive oil, then sprinkle on salt and Montreal seasoning.
+- Gently cut the netting from the turkey breasts and lay the meat on a cutting board.
+Pat the breast dry with paper towels, and lightly drizzle with olive oil, then sprinkle on salt and Montreal seasoning.
 Pull the skin around the turkey breast and secure it with a toothpick.

-Preheat the air fryer at 350 degrees for 5 minutes.
+- Preheat the air fryer at 350 degrees for 5 minutes.
 Place the prepared turkey breast skin side down and roast at 350 degrees for 25 minutes.
-Turn and continue to cook for 15-20 minutes until skin is crispy and internal temperature registers 160.
+Turn and continue to cook for 15-20 minutes until the skin is crispy and the internal temperature registers 160 using a meat thermometer.

-Remove the turkey breast from the air fryer, tent with foil, and let rest for 10 minutes before carving.
+- Remove the turkey breast from the air fryer, tent it with foil, and let it rest for 10 minutes before carving.
 Carryover cooking will continue with the internal temperature rising to 165 degrees.

 Pro Tip: it’s important to let the roasted turkey rest under a foil tent for at least 10 minutes before carving.
 This allows the juices to be absorbed into the meat.

-After the roasted turkey has rested, using a sharp knife, cut smooth slices, against the grain of the meat.
+After the roasted turkey has rested, use a sharp knife to cut smooth slices against the grain of the breast meat.
 Drizzle with any leftover drippings and serve.
 It’s that easy!

 Equipment